-The Vikings farmed barley and even took it with them to their settlements.
+The Vikings farmed barley and took it with them to their overseas settlements.
 Archeologists have found remnants of barley in Viking ruins in Greenland.
 The word ‘grøt’ comes from the Old Norse ‘grautr’, meaning ‘rough ground or coarse’.
 Whole grain grøt was the original until better grinding tools and techniques allowed for flour grøts.
-During the Viking Age, grøt was considered ‘unusually healthy’ and nutritious, and became a central part of the diet.
+During the Viking Age, grøt was considered healthy and nutritious, and became a central part of the diet.

 During the Christian era, from the mid 1100s, grøt was considered a sacred meal and ‘no man should pay tithes on it’.
 Grøt was allowed to be made on Sundays and holy days.
 Bread, however, was restricted, and it was forbidden to make more than one could eat.

-The most luxurious grøt was made from fresh milk.
-Sour milk grøt was very common as souring milk was the best way to store milk for long periods.
+Wheat, oats and rye was also used for traditional grøt but the grains were only grown in limited quantities in the south.
+The most luxurious grøt was made with fresh milk.
+Sour milk grøt was common as souring milk was the best way to store milk for long periods.
 However, water grøt was the most common for the regular folk.
 Rømmegrøt is a variant, made from semolina flour and sour cream.
 This grøt was normally a festive dish as it was both expensive, with accompaniments such as cured leg of lamb (fenalår), and fattening.

-Moonshine or beer was a usual accompaniment.
-People ate salty meats and salty fish with their grøt.
+Moonshine or beer was a usual accompaniment, and people ate salty meats and salty fish with their grøt.
 To keep the grøt for longer, a crust was allowed to form after cooling to create a lid.
 The crust could be peeled back and reused, preserving the grøt for several days.

 Grøt was not only used for eating but for medicinal purposes too.
-A famous grøt from Trondelag added gammelost, Norwegian moldy cheese, to the mixure, giving it a good dose of penicillin.
+A famous grøt from Trondelag added gammelost, Norwegian mouldy cheese, to the mixture, giving it a good dose of penicillin.
 Vikings and Norsemen used the natural crusting of grøt to cover over sores and wounds.
-The warmth of the grøt eased sore muscles and arthritis.
+The warmth of the grøt naturally eased sore muscles and arthritis.

 Grøt was an important part of social customs.
-It was a feature at socials, christenings, celebrations and weddings.
-Suitors visiting the house could tell what answer they would get by what was served – water grøt meant a definite ‘no’, and waffles was a definite ‘yes’.
+It was a feature at socials, Christenings, celebrations and weddings.
+Suitors visiting the house could tell what answer they would get by what was served – water grøt meant a definite ‘no’, but waffles was a definite ‘yes’.

-Grøt wasn’t seen as a sweet dish, they prefered to put their syrup in their beers.
-It wasn’t until the late 1800’s when sugar and cinnamon was introduced to Norway that grøt started making its way into the dessert arena.
+Grøt wasn’t seen as a sweet dish until much later – people preferred to put their syrup in their beers.
+It wasn’t until the late 1800’s, when sugar and cinnamon were introduced to Norway, that grøt started making its way into the dessert arena.
 Nowadays the most common grøt is the sweet risgrøt, rice porridge, a modern day variation to an Old Norse favourite.
 It has been around since the 1800s, when rice began to be imported to Norway, and the iconic Hanna Winsnes gives a recipe in the first ever Norwegian cookbook published in 1845.

 It was well known that when you had your fill of grøt, it would not take long before you’d fall asleep.
 This is true today!

-We make our barley grøt the regular traditional way but add some extra mix-ins to take it out of this world.
+I make my barley grøt the traditional way.
+Add some extra mix-ins to take it out of this world!

 500 grams of whole grain barley